craftercms/docs/source/developers/projects/craftercms/index.rst

 Useful Git Commands
 -------------------

-Here are some useful Git commands for setting up our Crafter CMS project.
+Here are some useful Git commands for setting up our CrafterCMS project.

   .. note::

      You may notice a few ``.keep`` files in your repository.
 Those ``.keep`` files are automatically generated by Studio when empty folders are created, since Git doesn't keep track of folders (and Studio does).
 It's best if you just leave them there and don't add them to ``.gitignore``

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Copy Crafter CMS repository and initialize submodules
+Copy CrafterCMS repository and initialize submodules
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     .. code-block:: bash